ociu/sphinx-traceability-extension/README.rst

 Section `traceability_config_attributes`_ explain how attributes can be added to the configuration.
 It is possible to add content to the attributes.
 A detailed description can be added to a attribute definition:

-- the name (id) of the attribute, needs to match the configured attribute
+- the name (id) of the attribute, needs to match the configured attribute.
+This name is not case sensitive.
 - caption or short description of the attribute
 - content of attribute including any rst content including text, images, formulas, code-blocks, etc.